project-zot/project-zot.github.io/docs/articles/monitoring.md

 > :point_right: **zot** supports a range of monitoring tools including logging, metrics, and benchmarking.

+The following sections describe how to configure logging and monitoring with zot.
+You can use zot's benchmarking tool to test your configuration and deployment, as described in [Benchmarking zot with zb](benchmarking-with-zb.md).

 ## Logging

 Logging for zot operations is configured with the `log` attribute in the configuration file, as shown in the following example.